Disabled livestock must be handled humanely.

 If an otherwise healthy animal has been recently injured, and the animal is ambulatory, it should be treated, shipped directly to a state or federally inspected slaughter plant, humanely slaughtered on the farm (where state laws permit), or euthanized.
 Injured, ambulatory animals should not be commingled with other animals during transport.

-Care should be taken during loading, unloading, and handling of these animals to prevent further injury or stress.
+Care should be taken during loading, unloading, and handling of these animals to prevent further injury and minimize stress.

 Nonambulatory animals may be moved using a sled, mat, cart or mechanized equipment that supports the full length and weight of the animal.
 A nonambulatory animal should not be dragged or lifted by the limbs, tail, neck or ears.
-However, extreme situations in which time is of the essence to save the life of an animal or to prevent human injury, may require handling techniques that cause temporary discomfort to the animal.
-Slings or hip lifts maybe used to lift or position an animal onto a mat or sled, but should not be used to move the animal.
-We recommend that each animal operation works with their veterinarian to have a written protocol in place for the movement and care of injured and non-ambulatory animals.
-Employees must be trained in these protocols with retraining on an incremental basis.
+However, emergency situations in which time is of the essence to save the life of an animal, or to prevent human injury, may require handling techniques that cause temporary discomfort to the animal.
+Slings or hip lifts may be used to lift or position an animal onto a mat or sled, but should not be used to move the animal.
+Each livestock operation should work with their veterinarian to develop and maintain a written protocol for the identification, movement and care of compromised and nonambulatory livestock.

-If an animal is down at a nonterminal market (e.g., sale yard or auction)
+Down livestock at nonterminal markets (e.g., sale yard or auction)

-If an animal is down at a terminal market (e.g., slaughterhouse or packing plant)
+Down livestock at terminal markets (e.g., slaughterhouse or packing plant)